The Armed Forces Covenant

 The Armed Forces Covenant is a promise from the nation to those who serve.
 It says we will do all we can to ensure that they are treated fairly and not disadvantaged in their day-to-day lives.
 This includes offering injured servicemen and women and bereaved families extra support where appropriate.

-Ashford Borough Council has pledged to work with the Armed Forces to help and support regular and reservists servicemen and women, veterans and service families.
-Our Armed Forces Covenant exists to encourage support for the Armed Forces community in Ashford and to recognise and remember the sacrifices made by members of the Armed Forces community.
+Ashford Borough Council has pledged to work with the Armed Forces to help and support regular and reservist servicemen and women, veterans and service families.
+Our Armed Forces Covenant exists to encourage support for the Armed Forces Community in Ashford and to recognise and remember the sacrifices made by members of the Armed Forces Community.

 The borough of Ashford marked its commitment to supporting servicemen and women, their families, reservists and veterans with a special signing of the Armed Forces Community Covenant on Saturday 10 May 2014.
 We are encouraging Ashford businesses, community groups and individuals to sign up to the Covenant and pledge their support to the Armed Forces community.